Anne Whitney: Portrait sculptures

 Although she was still healthy and vibrant, her career began to slow down into the 1890s.
 She did, though, create a larger version of Roma for the Palace of Fine Arts at the World's Columbian Exposition of 1893.

 For the same exposition she also created Child with Calla Lily Leaves, a fountain in bronze with a winged cherub on a stem above a basin decorated with leaves and vines representative of the emerging Art Nouveau style.
 This was on display in the center of the Hall of Honor in the Woman's Building at the Exposition.
-A replica of this fountain was cast at the request of Mariana Porter, and is located in West Newton, MA on the corner of Chestnut and Highland Streets, installed in memory of Anne Whitney's close friend, Catherine Porter Lambert (1817–1900).
+A replica of this fountain was cast at the request of Mariana Porter, and is located in West Newton, MA on the corner of Chestnut and Highland Streets, installed in memory of Anne Whitney's close friend, Catherine Porter Lambert (1817–1900), who also came from a family of abolitionists.
 Her last major work of art was the creation of the sculpture from the model of Charles Sumner sculpture from 1875.
 It was completed in 1902 and is installed at Harvard Square.